Lemoncode/react-alicante-hooks-workshop/01-basic/02-component-did-mount/Readme.md

 Reading from the state and updating it on a functional component is something great, but we are missing another important part of class components, what about lifecycle event handlers like _componentDidMount_?
-How can we hook to an event like that in a functional component? _React.useEffect_ is your friend.
+How can we listen to an event like that in a functional component? _React.useEffect_ is your friend.

 # Steps